kylaro/led-dome/README.md

 Please enjoy the timelapse of this project being built! https://youtu.be/cLGBgVkZvUo

+The commits are all in 1 day because they are coming from my email chain repo.
+This project was worked on heavily between February 24th 2021 to March 19th 2021.

 Requires Easy3D to compile.
 This is for visualizing the simulation.
 There is a .exe to run this in the repo.
 Use arrow keys to change the pattern.
 Xbox controller to control the snake - it's much cooler in real life though. https://github.com/kylaro/led-dome/blob/master/out/build/x64-Debug%20(default)/LEDControl69/LEDControl69.exe